kristianmandrup/kayak_ui_deserializer/Readme.md

 ## Serialization formats

 Currently targeting JSON format as a POC.
-It should be easy to support additional structued formats like [YAML](https://yaml.org/), [KDL](https://kdl.dev/) etc. later on.
+It should be easy to support additional structured formats like [YAML](https://yaml.org/), [KDL](https://kdl.dev/) etc. later on.

 ## JSON structure